DQL¶

 HAVING errors / total > 0.01 AND total > 1000

-// Filter based on group statistics
+// Filtering based on group statistics

 L::logs:(count(*) as count) [1h] BY service HAVING count > 100

-// Filter based on compound aggregation conditions
+// Filtering based on compound aggregation conditions

 M::response_time:(